FusionAuth/fusionauth-site/site/_posts/2019-03-05-6-ways-fusionauth-api-gdpr-ready.md

 image: blogs/6-ways-fusionauth-api-gdpr-ready.jpg
 ---

-The GDPR is a complex regulation, but at its most basic level it requires organizations to provide “data protection by design and default.”
+The GDPR is a complex regulation, but at its most basic level it requires organizations to provide "data protection by design and default."
 FusionAuth is built with a powerful REST API that gives developers the tools they need to adhere to the requirements of the GDPR quickly and easily.
-On May 23, 2018 FusionAuth’s CEO Brian Pontarelli presented to Colorado’s technology leaders about how the GDPR and data privacy will affect US companies, and went into detail about how the FusionAuth API is well-suited to help companies stay GDPR compliant and avoid risks of fines and data restrictions for data protection violations.
+On May 23, 2018 FusionAuth's CEO Brian Pontarelli presented to Colorado's technology leaders about how the GDPR and data privacy will affect US companies, and went into detail about how the FusionAuth API is well-suited to help companies stay GDPR compliant and avoid risks of fines and data restrictions for data protection violations.
 <!--more-->
 ## Principles of Data Protection